IST-DASLab/SparseFinetuning/README.md

 # Library for Sparse-Finetuning of LLMs with support for Knowledge Distillation

 This is a modified version of [MosaicML/llmfoundry](https://github.com/mosaicml/llm-foundry) library with support for sparse-finetuning of LLMs and with support for knowledge distillation (KL-divergence and layerwise SquareHead).
+It has been used to produce results for MPT-7B and GSM8K dataset in the paper [Sparse Finetuning for Inference Acceleration of Large Language Models](TODO).

+# Repository structure
+The main python script is [`scripts/train/train_sparse.py`](https://github.com/IST-DASLab/SparseFinetuning/blob/main/scripts/train/train_sparse.py).
+It is a modified version of llmfoundry's [`scripts/train/train.py`](https://github.com/IST-DASLab/SparseFinetuning/blob/main/scripts/train/train.py) with support for keeping the fixed mask of the sparse model and two variants of knowledge distillation (KL-divergence and layerwise SquareHead, as described in the paper).

 # How to create environment for this project?
 ```bash